ZewoGraveyard/Router/README.md

 - addRoute
 - compose

-Let's pretend that you were looking through your codebase and found that the following pattern was being repeated a lot:
+Assume that you were looking through your codebase and found that the following pattern was being repeated:

 ```swift
 route.get("/:id") { request in